How to Grow a Lumberjack Beard (2023 Style Guide)

 6. Grizzly Adams Beard

-The lumberjack beard has been immortalized by the always friendly mountain man – Grizzly Adams.
+The always friendly mountain man – Grizzly Adams- immortalized the lumberjack beard.

 Dan Haggerty as Grizzly Adams and with Kodiak Bear companion Ben